inko-lang/inko/docs/source/getting-started/pattern-matching.md

 }
 ```

-Class literal patterns are only available for regular classes.
+Type literal patterns are only available for regular types.

 ### Tuple patterns